What is the legal definition of stalking in Washington?

 - it serves no lawful purpose; and

-- the stalker knows or reasonably should know his/her conduct threatens, frightens, or intimidates you, even if the stalker did not intend to intimidate, frighten, or threaten you.1
+- the stalker knows or reasonably should know their conduct threatens, frightens, or intimidates you, even if the stalker did not intend to intimidate, frighten, or threaten you.1

-Note: The judge cannot deny your order because you did not report the stalking to the police2 or because you would qualify for another type of order, such as a domestic violence protection order (“DVPO”).
-However, the law does encourage someone being stalked by an intimate partner or family or household member to file for a DVPO instead.3 Also, the judge cannot require you to show proof of the abuser’s intentions behind his/her actions in order to grant you a stalking protection order.4
+Note: The judge cannot deny your order because you would qualify for another type of order, such as a domestic violence protection order (“DVPO”).
+However, the law does encourage someone being stalked by an intimate partner or family or household member to file for a DVPO instead.2